Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 ← Swipe to see full table →

 You can be a licensed broker without a CBI, and you can hold a CBI without needing a state licence in your jurisdiction.
 The CBI is most useful as a credibility signal when targeting lower mid-market deals ($1M–$5M), where sellers and institutional buyers use it as a filter.
 For main street deals under $500k, the CBI is not the priority.
-The licence (where legally required) always comes first.
+The licence (where legally required) always comes first — and per Section 2, it is the cheapest, fastest item on this entire list.

 United Kingdom